 - **To make a ball pepper pizza as shown here, you’ll need one medium bell pepper per pizza (I used ½ red and ½ orange).
 Slice the pepper into long, then strips.
 Sauté the pepper in a teaspoon or two of olive oil over medium heat for about 5 minutes, until the peppers are wilting and lightly charred.
 Transfer to a plate lined with a folded paper towel until you’re ready to top the pizza.
 Proceed as directed.

-- This crust turns out especially great if you bake it on a hot pizza stone instead of a baking sheet.
+- This crust turns out especially great if you bake it on a hot pizza stone or pizza steel (I have this one) instead of a baking sheet.
+The pizza will bake much faster on a hot surface, so keep an eye on it and reduce the cooking time accordingly.

 Disclaimer: This post is sponsored by SaltWorks®, America’s Sea Salt Company®.
 Thank you for supporting the sponsors who allow me to serve up more recipes.
 Opinions are my own, always.